asodemann18/mod_0_skills/classes/class_1.md

 _Methods_
 1. cook (changes isHot to true)
-2. placeOrder (changes the contents of the dishType array)
+2. changeOrder (changes the contents of the dishType array)
 3. orderDessert (changes price to a higher number)
 4. leaveReview (changes the food's rating)